fbpx

 Intentionally thinking about ourselves and uncovering the stories we have been telling ourselves (and others) about our lives and about ourselves are activities we are not used to and we have not been trained to do.

-So it’s important that you don’t try to rush through the process.
+So, you mustn’t try to rush through the process.

 Always remember: